 Travellers with negative test results must complete their 14-day quarantine at home under increased surveillance and enforcement.
 Travellers with positive test results will be transferred to designated quarantine facilities.
 More information on international travel restrictions may be found on the Government Of Canada website.

-A reminder that masks are required for everyone in all public indoor settings and workplaces in British Columbia.
+A reminder that masks are recommended for everyone in all public indoor settings and workplaces in British Columbia.
 Whistler also encourages masks in the busier, outdoor parts of the Village Stroll.
+Masks are no longer mandated by the Provincial Government.

 Is Whistler Open?
 Yes!
 Things To Do While You’re Here